nick-hue/system-security/Exercise2/README.md

-By running the Makefile with: make clean make make run
+By running the Makefile with: m ake clean make make run

 16 files will have been generated, each with varying levels of access enabled or disabled.
 To execute the tasks associated with the second phase: ./acmonitor -m or ./acmonitor -i